vinhquyen/cypher/README.md

 # Crypto
 Clean, fast and efficient methods appended to String.prototype and Object.prototype for encryption and decryption based on synchronous cryptography.
-Encryption and decryption is done by the use of symmetric keys.
+Encryption and decryption are done by the use of symmetric keys.

 ## Getting a key
 ```javascript